 Amazon (AMZN) Received its Third Buy in a Row

-After SunTrust Robinson and RBC Capital gave Amazon (NASDAQ: AMZN) a Buy rating last month, the company received another Buy, this time from Canaccord Genuity.
-Analyst Michael Graham maintained a Buy rating on Amazon yesterday and set a price target of $2500.00.
+After SunTrust Robinson and RBC Capital gave Amazon (NASDAQ: AMZN) a Buy rating last month, the company received another Buy, this time from Credit Suisse.
+Analyst Stephen Ju maintained a Buy rating on Amazon today and set a price target of $2400.00.
 The company’s shares closed last Monday at $1870.68.

+According to TipRanks.com, Ju is a top 100 analyst with an average return of 17.6% and a 68.3% success rate.
+Ju covers the Technology sector, focusing on stocks such as Activision Blizzard, IAC/InterActiveCorp, and Boingo Wireless.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Amazon with a $2270.00 average price target, implying a 22.2% upside from current levels.
-In a report issued on January 15, Mizuho Securities also maintained a Buy rating on the stock with a $2150.00 price target.
+Amazon has an analyst consensus of Strong Buy, with a price target consensus of $2357.81, which is a 26.9% upside from current levels.
+In a report issued on January 16, Morgan Stanley also maintained a Buy rating on the stock with a $2200.00 price target.

 See today’s analyst top recommended stocks >>